FC Dallas 25th Season Top 10 All-Time Players – Center Backs - 3rd Degree

 After 2 seasons at Furman and 2 seasons at Indiana (back to back National Champs), Moor was drafted by Dallas with the 5th overall pick in 2005 (one pick behind Ugo Ihemelu).
 Moor made 111 starts and played in 123 games during his 5 seasons in Dallas.
 He scored 8 goals and notched 2 assists with just 16 yellow cards and 1 red.
 He was twice US Open Cup runner up.

 Moor was traded to the Colorado Rapids in 2009 as the primary price for getting Ugo Ihemelu.
-As most fans will know, Moor went on to beat his old team in the 2010 MLS Cup and also won 2017 MLS Cup with Toronto FC.
+As most fans will know, Moor went on to beat his old team in the 2010 MLS Cup and also won the 2017 MLS Cup with Toronto FC.
 He re-signed with Colorado this winter.

 Great defender, great guy.
 Damn shame that he got traded away – a big mistake IMO.
 Let’s not forget, he went on to win TWO MLS Cup championships.Steve Davis